Overview-

 Mid- and large-sized manufacturing organizations require a team of IT professionals to keep it up and running.

-8. Both ERP and accounting software: are important software in their own right, and honestly, it’s unfair to make it an account software vs. ERP discussion.
+Are important software in their own right, and honestly, it’s unfair to make it an account software vs. ERP discussion.

 It all comes down to the needs of the business, whatever its size may be, as well its budget.